 \subsection{Additional Background on Decay Theory}

 In order to provide relevant background concerning decay estimates we briefly review the literature on this long-standing problem, and we note the significant role played in this context by the shape of the obstacle $\Omega$.
-Previous studies of the decay problem establish exponential decay of solutions for certain classes of domain shapes---including star-shaped domains~\cite{Morawetz:61}, domains that are ``nontrapping'' with respect to rays~\cite{Morawetz:77,Melrose:79}, and unions of strictly convex domains that satisfy certain spacing criteria~\cite{Ikawa:82,Ikawa:88}.
-(A domain is nontrapping if each billiard ball traveling in the exterior of $\Omega$, which bounces off the boundary $\Gamma = \partial \Omega$ in accordance with the law of specular reflection, and which starts within a ball $B_R$ of radius $R$ around $\Omega$, eventually escapes $B_R$ with bounded, $R$-dependent, trajectory length~\cite{Melrose:79}.)
+Previous studies of the decay problem establish exponential decay of solutions for certain classes of domain shapes---including star-shaped domains~\cite{Morawetz:61}, domains that are ``non-trapping'' with respect to rays~\cite{Morawetz:77,Melrose:79}, and unions of strictly convex domains that satisfy certain spacing criteria~\cite{Ikawa:82,Ikawa:88}.
+(A domain is non-trapping if each billiard ball traveling in the exterior of $\Omega$, which bounces off the boundary $\Gamma = \partial \Omega$ in accordance with the law of specular reflection, and which starts within any given ball $B_R$ of radius $R$ containing $\Omega$, eventually escapes $B_R$ with bounded trajectory length~\cite{Melrose:79}.)

 Early results~\cite{Morawetz:61,Lax:63,Morawetz:66}, obtained on the basis of energy estimates in the domains of time and frequency, establish exponential decay for ``star-shaped'' obstacles, that is, obstacles $\Omega$ which, for a certain $\mathbf{r}_0 \in \Omega$, contain the line segment connecting $\mathbf{r}_0$ and any other point $\mathbf{r}\in\Omega$.
 As noted in~\cite{Lax:63,Lax:67}, exponential decay generally implies analyticity of the resolvent operator in a strip around the real $\omega$ frequency axis.
-A significant generalization of these results was achieved in~\cite{Morawetz:77} using a hypothesis somewhat more restrictive than the non-trapping condition, while~\cite{Melrose:79} established exponential local energy decay for all non-trapping obstacles.
+A significant generalization of these results was achieved in~\cite{Morawetz:77} using a hypothesis somewhat more restrictive than the non-trapping condition, while~\cite{Melrose:79} established exponential local-energy decay for all non-trapping obstacles.
 All of these results establish exponential decay

 for the local energy